ezEngine/docs-src/pages/docs/appendix/library-structure.md

 **GameEngine\\Console** contains code for a Quake-like in-game console that can be used for changing the game configuration (through `ezCVar` or custom functions) and to see the `ezLog` output.

-**GameEngine\\GameApplication** contains [ezGameApplication (TODO)](../runtime/application/application.md), which extends `ezApplication` with higher-level, more game specific functionality.
+**GameEngine\\GameApplication** contains [ezGameApplication](../runtime/application/application.md), which extends `ezApplication` with higher-level, more game specific functionality.
 This is one of the most important high-level classes to look at and extend when writing your own, stand-alone game application (assuming you can't do so with `ezGameState` alone).

 In **GameEngine\\GameState** you find [ezGameState](../runtime/application/game-state.md), which is the most important class to extend when writing your own game code, especially if you want to be able to run your code within the editor.